 Admission to the Program is highly competitive.
 The clinical faculty is committed to the early development of a mentoring relationship with students.
 Thus, applications are evaluated on the basis of academic background and potential, and on the fit between the applicant's research interests and the interests and expertise of faculty who are admitting students in a given year.
 Students are typically admitted into the program as a member of a specific professor's research group, although they are free to change mentors if doing so better meets their evolving goals during graduate school.

 Applicants must satisfy admission requirements described in the Emory University Laney Graduate School application checklist.
 This includes (a) a Statement of Purpose that outlines the applicant's goals in undertaking doctoral study in clinical psychology; (b) competitive scores on the Graduate Record Examination (GRE) taken no more than five years prior to application; subject test is not required; (c) 3 letters of recommendation; and (d) transcripts and other evidence of academic work from all previous graduate and undergraduate institutions.
-Applicants whose native language is not English should provide evidence of a minimum score of 550 on the Test of English as a Foreign Language (TOEFL), together with any other evidence of English-language fluency. *Please note that a writing sample is not required.
+Applicants whose native language is not English should provide evidence of completing the Test of English as a Foreign Language (TOEFL), together with any other evidence of English-language fluency. *Please note that a writing sample is not required.
 Please contact Paula Mitchell with any questions.* Highly qualified applicants whose research interests match those of our clinical faculty will be invited to the department for a day of interviews.
 The typical candidate admitted to our program has a strong GRE scores, although candidates who do not meet these criteria are sometimes admitted.
 Interested in Clinical Graduate School?
 Here's what you need to know.

 Applicants to the Clinical Program should be aware of the following information: